Set storage

 5. On the disk drive list, find the disk with the same Target Id.

-• You can check the Target Id on the Properties popup window.
-To open the Properties popup window, find the disk, right-click on the disk name, and click Properties.
+• You can check the Target Id on the Properties popup.
+To open the Properties popup, find the disk, right-click on the disk name, and click Properties.

 6. Click and hold on the disk name and right-click on the mouse.
 Click Uninstall device.

-7. After 20-30 seconds, try detaching the server again from the NAVER Cloud Platform console.
+7. After 20-30 seconds, try removing the server connection from the NAVER Cloud Platform console again.

 Change storage